autumoswitzerland/autumo-beetroot/README.md

 - Logging implementations other than log4j2 supported
 - Servlet API 4.0 Java EE 8 (prepared for 5.0 Jakarta EE 8)
 - Full CRUD-Generator **PLANT** for views, models and handlers
+- One-to-many database relationships are fully applied in MVC layers
 - Tested on Apache Tomcat 9, Eclipse Jetty 10 and Oracle Weblogic 14
 - Standard CSRF mechanism as well as obfuscated CRUD IDs within HTTP requests
 - Database connection pooling (HikariCP, with internal and external JNDI data sources)